Observed situation in France for the week 41 of the year 2024, from 10/07/2024 to 10/13/2024 :

 Previously on sentiweb

-Subject to future consolidation of data, this rate is stable compared to the previous week (consolidated data for 2024w09: 21 [16; 26]) and is at a similar activity level compared to those usually observed at this time of the year.
+Subject to future data consolidation, this rate is stable compared to the previous week (consolidated data for 2024w40: 3 [1; 5]) and corresponds to a low activity level compared to those usually observed at this time of the year.

 Estimated weekly incidence rate Estimated weekly incidence